Roque Alfaro: Playing career

 In 1983, he returned to Argentina to play for River Plate, he was part of the championship winning team of 1895-1986 and helped the team to win their first ever Copa Libertadores in 1986.
 The club also won the less prestigious Copa Interamericana during his time at the club.

 He was selected to play for Argentina in the Copa América 1987.
-In 1987, he returned to Newell's Old Boys where he won another league title in 1987-1988.
+In 1987, he returned to Newell's Old Boys where he won another league title in 1987–1988.
 Towards the end of his playing career he had a spell in Chile playing for O'Higgins until his retirement in 1992.

 Managerial career

-Alfaro has had spells as manager of Newell's Old Boys, Platense, Independiente Rivadavia San Martín de San Juan and Talleres de Perico in Argentina.
-Outside Argentina he has taken charge of O'Higgins in Chile, The Strongest in Bolivia, Libertad in Paraguay and Olmedo in Ecuador where he led the team to promotion by winning the Ecuadorian Serie B in 2003.
+Alfaro has had spells as manager of Newell's Old Boys, Platense, Independiente Rivadavia San Martín de San Juan, Textil Mandiyú, Talleres de Perico, among others, in Argentina.
+Outside Argentina he has taken charge of O'Higgins in Chile, The Strongest in Bolivia, Libertad in Paraguay, Macará and Olmedo in Ecuador where he led the team to promotion by winning the Ecuadorian Serie B in 2003, Alianza Atlético in Peru, among others.